skramm/jautocorrect/README.md

 You need to:

   1. edit the script and change variables `FILE`, `INDEXES`, `NBTESTS` as required;
-  2. provide the test data;
+  2. provide the test arguments (one file per assignment index);
   3. provide the expected output for each line of the test scripts.

 ### Providing test arguments